Skip to content

 Current Special Features

 A special feature is a temporary presentation of artworks from the museum’s collection, or a select arrangement of artworks lent from other institutions, organized by the Cincinnati Art Museum.
-Special features are smaller and more focused in scope than special exhibitions.
+Special features are smaller and more focused in scope than exhibitions.
 Some museums call these “focused exhibitions” or “rotations.”

 Modern and Contemporary Craft